krnese/AzureDeploy/ARM/lab-overview.md

 * [**LAB 5 - Azure Managed Appliactions**](./lab-5.md)

-Learn how to build and publish an Azure Managed Applications to the Service Catalog, include management services for automated actions and healing, and manage the life-cycle of the Managed Applications using Resource Manager templates.
+Learn how to build and publish an Azure Managed Applications to your organization's Service Catalog.

 * [**LAB 6 - Troubleshooting**](./lab-6.md) (Coming soon)